roshnet/roshnet.github.io/_posts/2020-01-25-create-api-falcon.markdown

 class)
 - add logic to check if supplied credentials are correct (assuming those are present)
-- return an appropriate response that tells the client
+- return an appropriate response that tells the client if credentials are correct
 - document the above behaviour if necessary.

 However, there are more possibilities.
 You can perform pre-processing on the